01

 Decide which materials can enter the workbench, what the AI partner should prepare, and which promises, prices, relationships, or legal risks must stay human-confirmed.

-Do not spread it across the whole company on day one.
-Run one workflow for a week and check whether it reduces repeated organizing, missed follow-up, and constant context switching.
+Do not connect every recurring task on day one.
+Run one workflow for a week and check whether it reduces repeated organizing, missed follow-up, and context switching before you expand.

 The common mistake is treating AI as a universal substitute and trying to push sales, operations, support, and project management into it all at once.
 That usually makes boundaries blurry and leaves nobody clear on what AI should prepare or what people should confirm.